-As at December 31, 2018, the management structure of the Company consists of three Executive Committees: (1) the Board of Directors (2) Sub-committee including the Executive Management Committee and the Audit Committee and (3) The Management.
+As at 31 December 2019, the management structure of the Company consists of three Executive Committees: (1) the Board of Directors (2) Sub-committee including the Executive Management Committee and the Audit Committee and (3) The Management.

 The Company does not have a recruitment committee or a remuneration committee.
-Nevertheless, the Company put in place the necessary policies and criteria for proper appointment and remuneration of member of the Board of Directors.
-These standards are consistent with those followed by other public companies listed on the SET, which are in similar industries and have similar financial position and performance as the Company.
+Nevertheless, the Company put in place the necessary policies and criteria for proper appointment and remuneration of the members of the Board of Directors.
+These standards are consistent with those followed by other public companies listed on the SET, which are in similar industries and have similar financial positions and performance as the Company.
 The Company believes that these policies and standards allow it to appoint suitable, qualified, knowledgeable, capable, skilled and experienced individuals for the benefit of the Company.
-Besides, the Company put in place the necessary policies and criteria for proper appointment and remuneration of member of the Management.
+Besides, the Company put in place the necessary policies and criteria for the proper appointment and remuneration of the members of the Management.